 Keep track of these responses and use this as a measurement for which of your ideas get the best responses.
 This doesn’t need to be complicated.
 Just write down each of your ideas in a sheet using Excel or Google Sheets and, next to each of your ideas, tally up the number of positive and negative responses for each of your ideas.
-You’ll then have a simple, but useful, yardstick to give you an initial understanding of which of your ideas are most likely to succeed when you try to build community online.
+You’ll then have a simple, but useful, yardstick to give you an initial understanding of which of your ideas are most likely to succeed when you try to build your community.

-You can also use this sheet to keep track of which interests, passions, experiences and issues are most important to people.
-This will be really useful for the next step…
+You can also use this sheet to keep track of which interests, passions, experiences, and issues are most important to people.
+This will be really useful for the next step.

-2. Find purpose in shared interests, passions and experiences.
+2. Find shared interests, passions, and experiences

 Once you’ve found this, you’ve found the purpose for your community.
-The central topic, interest, issue or experience that you all have in common.
+The central topic, interest, issue, or experience that you all have in common.
 This will be the basis of your conversations and interactions, as well as the foundation for your community building.
 At least to start with.

-3. Find a home for your community.
+3. Find a home for your community

 There’s no one-size-fits-all for this question.
 Your community is unique and you need to decide where and how you want to interact with one another.

 Likewise, you could use LinkedIn or Twitter.
 LinkedIn groups work well, but it’s much more tailored towards a B2B audience.
 Most people use LinkedIn as a work or business social network.
 Imagine your community was for fish enthusiasts, you’d struggle to generate enough interest if you opted for LinkedIn to build your social community.

-4. Bring people into your community.
+4. Bring people into your community

 Now we’re getting into the fun stuff.
 It’s time to market and promote your community.
 You’ve done the research.
 You’ve found the purpose for your community.
 You’ve found a home for your community.
 Now all you need is the people.
 Time to build a community online.

 Word of mouth is a powerful thing, especially if your community is based around something people care about.
 So just go for it.
 People can’t join your community if they don’t know about it.
 Word of mouth is hard to force.
-It will happen organically if your target audience like the type of content and value they get from their community.
+It will happen organically if your target audience likes the type of content and value they get from their community.
 It all comes down to building a learning community that gives you an authority in your niche and increases your social presence across all social networks.

 You can also be your own PR.
 Do you know anyone who works for a newspaper or magazine?
 They may well be able to help you.
 Even if you don’t know anyone at your local newspapers (or even national, why on earth not?), get in touch with them anyway.
-There are some great online guides on how to be your own PR.
-Like this one.
+There are some great online guides on how to be your own PR like this one.

 You could even start blogging.
 Writing blog posts is a great way to spread your reach.
 In order to do it, have a look at your target audience and see what kind of valuable content they’d appreciate.
 Once you’ve produced the blog posts, promote it either on social networks or within your own online community.
 Doing so will show potential community members the level of value they could receive by joining your community.